yiorgosynkl/yiorgosynkl.github.io/_posts/2025-03-15-audio-programming-project.md

 * use flanger instead of vibrato
 * use envelopes (ADSR)

-* search better base samples
+* search better base sounds samples
 * add tremolo
 * add bitcrash (and other types of distortions)
 * add filter (low, mid, high) and master gain